-1) The subject for the BBC Countryfile Photographic Competition 2010 is "A Moment of Magic".
-The theme is open to individual interpretation, but photos should capture a magical moment which makes the rest of us wish we'd been there to see it.
-Entries must have the countryside or natural world at their heart.
-Photographs can feature landscapes, people, farm animals, British wildlife (plants and animals) or activities.
-Photographs of domestic animals, i.e. pets, and cultivated plants are not eligible.
+1) The subject for the BBC Countryfile Photographic Competition 2009 is "Wild and Wonderful."
+The theme is open to individual interpretation but entries must have the natural world at their heart.
+You might choose to photo British wildlife (which includes animals and plants), landscapes or even the weather.
+Pictures of domestic animals (eg pets and livestock) and cultivated plants are not eligible.
 Images of British wildlife in captivity must be declared as such.
-The BBC's decision as to the eligibility of individual photographs will be final, and no correspondence will be entered into.

-2) Photographs entered must be taken in the UK, the Channel Islands or the Isle of Man.
+2) Entries must be taken in the UK, the Channel Islands or the Isle of Man.

-3) Entrants can submit up to four photos as prints, in colour or black and white.
-Only one photo by any individual entrant can be included in the final shortlist.
+3) Entrants can submit up to four photoseither as prints or slides, in colour or black and white.
 Electronic images cannot be accepted.

 4) Images may be digitally enhanced to remove spots or scratches, but not manipulated.
 Entrants can enhance the picture to make it brighter, clearer etc, but not manipulate the content.
 BBC Countryfile and the judges reserve the right to exclude any image they believe may have been excessively treated so as to alter its authenticity.

 5) The competition is open to UK residents only (including residents of the Channel Islands and Isle of Man).
 Employees of BBC Worldwide or the BBC, as well as their immediate families are not eligible to enter.
 Entrants under the age of 12 years need to have parent or guardian consent to enter.